 - Help spread awareness about resources for individuals with behavioral health disabilities in your community.

-The PAIMI Advisory Council seeks members from all areas of Washington from communities of color, LGBTQIA+ individuals, justice-involved individuals, survivors of institutionalization, and other underrepresented communities.
-Council terms are staggered with a maximum of four years possible.
+The Mental Health Advisory Council (MHAC) is made up of people from all geographic areas of Washington from communities of color, LGBTQIA+ individuals, justice-involved individuals, survivors of institutionalization, and other underrepresented communities.
+Council terms are staggered with a maximum of four (4) years possible.

 - Must be a resident of Washington State.

-- Must have at least seven council members at all times
+- Must have at least seven (7) advisory council members but not more than thirteen (13).

 What is the time commitment?